MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-TeamDiscoverySettings.md

 ## SYNOPSIS
 Note: This cmdlet is currently in Beta.

-Update Giphy, Stickers and Memes settings.
+Update a team's discovery settings.

 ## SYNTAX